China-Europe trains in 2022: east-west imbalance and drops in volume

 As for the decline in traffic in the Netherlands and Belgium, it may be related to the moral boycott of Russia by Western European countries.
 In the Netherlands last year, the westbound trains fell by 70,88 per cent, and eastbound ones dropped by 41,54 per cent.
 In Belgium, no volumes were shipped toward China, while the number of trains coming in decreased by 22,77 per cent.

 As a large trading country, the Netherlands has the largest seaport in Europe, the Port of Rotterdam.
-After the Ukrainian war, as the price of sea freight dropped, more and more cargo owners returned to sea freight.
+After the Ukrainian conflict, as the price of sea freight dropped, more and more cargo owners returned to sea freight.
 At the same time, more and more Dutch companies were interested in the northern line of the China Railway Express that passes through Russia out of compliance considerations.

 The Port of Antwerp in Belgium is the second largest port in Europe.
 The disappearance of eastbound cargo flow may also return to shipping.
 However, e-commerce also supports westbound cargo flow.
 Cainiao’s overseas warehouse in Liege is a good example.
 At the same time, China imports dairy products and alcoholic products from the Netherlands and Belgium all year round.
 China’s strict epidemic prevention and border inspection measures may have led to a reduction in the transportation of such products.